kalyssao/kalyssao/README.md

 ## Hi - I'm Kalyssa.
 #### I'm a fullstack developer interested in everything from building responsive, scalable systems to mobile development and machine learning (yes I know, that sounds like a lot 😅 - I'm still figuring stuff out)

-👩🏾‍💻 Technologies, Tools & Databases: Python (Flask, TensorFlow), JavaScript (React, Express), Git, MongoDB
+👩🏾‍💻 Technologies, Tools & Databases: Python (Flask, TensorFlow), JavaScript (React, Express), Git, AWS, MongoDB, PostgreSQL

 - 🔭 I’m currently working on an Amazon review sentiment analysis application
 - 📖 I’m currently reading When - The Science of Perfect Timing by Daniel Pink